Andhra Pradesh: Early history (4th century BCE to 4th century CE)

-Megasthenes reported in his Indica (c.
-310 BCE) that Andhras were living in the Godavari and Krishna river deltas and were famous for their military strength which was second only to Mauryans in all of India.
-Archaeological evidence from places such as Bhattiprolu, Amaravathi, and Dharanikota suggests that the Andhra region was part of the Mauryan empire.
-After the death of Emperor Ashoka, Mauryan rule weakened around 200 BCE and was replaced by several smaller kingdoms in the Andhra region.
-One of the earliest examples of the Brahmi script, from Bhattiprolu was used on an urn containing the relics of Buddha.
-This is considered as the rosetta stone for decipherment of Tamil Brahmi.
-Kadamba script, derived from Bhattiprolu Brahmi later led to the evolution of Telugu and Kannada scripts.
+Early Hindu texts refer to the Andhras who lived in Andhradesa.
+Greek historian Megasthenes reported in his Indica (c.
+310 BCE) that Andhras lived in the Godavari and Krishna river deltas and were known for their military strength, which he ranked second only to the Mauryans in all India.
+Archaeological evidence from sites such as Amaravathi, Bhattiprolu, and Dharanikota suggests that the Andhra region might have been part of the Maurya Empire in the 3rd century BCE.
+After the death of Emperor Ashoka in 232 BCE, the Maurya rule weakened and was replaced by several smaller kingdoms in the Andhra region.
+Buddhist relics from Bhattiprolu (c.
+3rd to 2nd century BCE) bear Brahmi inscriptions, and the Bhattiprolu script is considered a key for deciphering Tamil Brahmi.
+The Telugu script evolved later from the Kadamba script, which shares similarities with the Brahmi script.